AquaticInformatics/stage-discharge-readings-field-data-plugin/README.md

 An AQTS field data plugin supporting stage discharge measurements and/or parameter readings.

+## Supported CSV format

+The format of the CSV files supported by this plugin is described [here](src/StageDischargeReadingsPlugin)

 ## Requirements

 - Requires Visual Studio 2017 (Community Edition is fine)